noelw19/HTTP-Server/README.md

 Here are some suggestions to enhance this HTTP server package:

 ### 1. **Connection Keep-Alive Support**
-   - HTTP/1.1 supports persistent connections via the `Connection: keep-alive` header
+   - ✅ **Implemented**: HTTP/1.1 persistent connections via the `Connection: keep-alive` header
-   - Currently, the server closes connections after each request
-   - Implement connection pooling and reuse for better performance
+   - The server now supports connection reuse for multiple requests on the same TCP connection
+   - Connections remain open until the client sends `Connection: close` or the connection times out (60 seconds)
+   - TCP keep-alive is enabled with a 30-second period to detect dead connections

 ### 2. **Middleware Enhancements**
    - ✅ Basic middleware support is implemented